Things to know about Marseille – 10 tips for the first-time traveler

 A little further east from Calanques National Park is the Mediterranean coastal commune of Cassis.
 Pastel-colored restaurants, bars and cafes line the port, while its pebble beaches and striking calanques attract visitors annually.

 Cassis is also known for its wineries and for producing white and rose wine varieties.
 Don’t confuse this with Crème de Cassis.
-This liqeur is actually made in Burgundy and takes its name from cassis the fruit (blackcurrants), rather than the commune.
+This liquor is actually made in Burgundy and takes its name from cassis the fruit (blackcurrants), rather than the commune.

-Things to know about Marseille – you can see the sights in 1 day
+10. You can see the sights in 1 day

 The last thing you should know about Marseille, is that it’s possible to see the main attractions in 1 day.